rhur4/rhur4/README.md

 At DePaul, I conduct quantum dynamics research with the Chemistry Department, building optimized simulation software to analyze how systems like photovoltaic cells can harness solar energy more efficiently.
 I also serve as Vice President for *SimplyCS*, a student organization aimed at facilitating accessible and inclusive programming tutoring for DePaul students of any major.

 In my free time, I play bass guitar for my heavy metal band, [Claim Ursa](https://www.instagram.com/claimursa/).
-If I'm not jamming, I'm either playing Mahjong, building LEGO, or barely getting enough sleep.
+If I'm not jamming, I'm either losing at Mahjong, building LEGO, or barely getting enough sleep.

 As a tutor and a musician, I'm interested in exploring how I can leverage technology in education and songwriting.
 I believe that, with care, modern AI tools can optimize learning experiences—not diminish them.
 I also believe in using AI ethically and creatively to write music of the future.